Psychedelic-Assisted Therapy

 Financial Assistance

-A small number of reduced-fee places are available for individuals who are unable to meet the full cost.
+A number of reduced-fee places are available for individuals who are unable to meet the full cost.
 This will not affect the standard of clinical care provided.
 Please raise this at the point of referral if it is relevant to your circumstances.

 Insurance Assistance